Fire Alarm Construction Standards

 Installation - Accessories

 KEY AND DRAWING CABINET: Provide a cabinet for storage of system documents and keys next to the fire alarm control or annunciator in the building lobby.
-Cabinet to be 14.5"W x 18"H x 7"D, constructed of 11 ga plate steel, with full length welded hinge, and one ‘double D’ cutout for a cam style lock.
+Cabinet to be 14.5"W x 18"H x 7"D, constructed of 11 gauge plate steel, with full length welded hinge, and one ‘double D’ cutout for a cam style lock.
 Cabinet to be provided with a tamper switch that activates a supervisory point on the fire alarm system when the cabinet is opened.
-This supervisory point shall communicate to the University Central Station.
-Palmer security products or equivalent.
+This supervisory point shall communicate to the Public Safety Emergency Communication Center.

-Off Campus Fire Alarm System Communication- To obtain the phone lines needed for off campus fire alarm systems going back to the Public Safety Communications Center, a GetIt order shall be submitted to IT@UC by the project.
+Off Campus Fire Alarm System Communication- To obtain the phone lines needed for off campus fire alarm systems going back to the Public Safety Emergency Communication Center, a GetIt order shall be submitted to IT@UC by the University’s Project/Construction Manager.
 This should be completed early in the project to ensure that everything is in place when the building is set to go online.

 All fire alarm panels including, the main fire control panel, annunciator panels and transponder panel should all be on a dedicated emergency circuit.
 When using a modem or DEMARC from Cincinnati Bell or another outside source, for off campus buildings, the modem or DEMARC shall be installed on an emergency power circuit.